kaiorosa1/100-days-of-code/r1-log.md

 I worked on the Technical Documentation Page  for an hour.
 I finally have an idea of how I want to look like and right now all of the requirements are met so I can focus on styling properly. it's ugly right now being honest.

+### R1D26

+I worked on The Technical Documentation Page primarily on the mobile version of it and I changed the style of the page in general.
+I spend a lot of time reading documentation and examples of code to do some things I had no idea how to start.I've done and extra session just to finish it up.